 Fur on the Fringes

-Wearing leggings under your skirts, dresses, and shorts is one your easier go-to options.
+Wearing leggings under your skirts, dresses, and shorts is one of your more comfortable go-to options.
 When it comes to layering up for winter, adding tights or leggings to your look keeps you warm and comfortable while giving it texture and style.

-If your dress is opaque easily add tights or play it safe by simply sticking with leggings.
+If your dress is opaque easily add tights or play it safe by just sticking with leggings.
 Add long oversized sweaters to this look along with snoods and statement jewelry.

 The maxi dress is very versatile when it comes to layering because it is thin and fitted.
 Play around with various pieces in your closet to pull off a layered look that works and keeps you from feeling too bulky.